 Step 1.
 Select a topic and write a thesis statement.
-It makes sense to start from choosing a topic for your essay.
+It makes sense to start by choosing a topic for your essay.
 Sometimes you are given one by your teacher and then you don’t have the headache of coming up with your own topic.
 However, if you have to develop your own topic then you need to make sure it will be narrow enough.
-Some people choose too wide topics that cannot be squeezed in into one essay and this becomes a problem.
+Some people choose too wide topics that cannot be squeezed into one essay and this becomes a problem.
 Keep in mind that you have word count limits and you need to have a topic you will be able to manage within those limits.
 After you have a topic for your expository essay, you need to come up with a thesis statement.
 It is the sentence that brings the message of the main idea for your writing.
-This is the corner stone of your essay upon which you will be building up the entire thing.
+This is the cornerstone of your essay upon which you will be building up the entire thing.

 Step 2.
 Choose a development method.
 When you have a topic along with a thesis sentence, you can move on to choosing a development method.
 This is where you plan how the exposition will be presented.
 There are 5 basic development methods you should know about; their names say it all so there is no need to explain in detail.
-They are definition, example, compare and contrast, cause and effect and classification.
+They are definition, example, compare and contrast, cause and effect, and classification.
 Select the one that suits your topic and thesis statement developed at step 1.

 Step 3.
 Organize your content.
 You have to know what parts of the essay you are going to have prior to putting your thoughts on a paper.
 Writing an expository essay is not some kind of a chaotic frenzy; that is you don’t describe something as you go.
 Good expositions are always well-planned comprehensive descriptions.
-At this stage you have to think about the major divisions of your writing: introduction, main body paragraphs, and conclusion.
+At this stage, you have to think about the major divisions of your writing: introduction, main body paragraphs, and conclusion.